emotiq/whitepaper/draft.md

 # 5. Token Generation Event

+# New token sales plan

-Emotiq plans to raise $100MM (million) in a two-phase token generation event (TGE).
+Emotiq plans to raise $60M (million) in a two-phase token generation event (TGE).
 The TGE target has been carefully selected to enable us to reach our development milestones and jumpstart the Emotiq ecosystem.
 In total, Emotiq will generate one billion EMTQ tokens, distributed as follows:
 * 15% sold to seed contributors (completed Dec 2017);
-* 10% sold during the pre-TGE (private);
+* 10% sold during the pre-TGE (private sale);
 * 40% sold during future TGEs, including the public TGE; and,
-* 35% to be held by the Emotiq team.
+* 35% to be held by the Emotiq team, to be used as detailed later in this paper.

 Emotiq will follow strict KYC/AML procedures during all phases of the TGE.
 Funds raised during the TGE will be used to, among other things:
 * Expand the the Emotiq ecosystem through educational programs;